Drugs and Medications to Avoid if You Have COPD Vector

 5. Sedatives

-If you have COPD and require anxiety or sleep medications, consult your healthcare provider for alternatives that may have a lower risk of respiratory depression.
+COPD patients who require medication for anxiety or sleep issues should work closely with their healthcare provider to find safer alternatives that carry a lower risk of respiratory depression.

 Examples: